 Once excreted, the seeds often manage to get a foothold in the crook of a branch or a rough spot on the trunk thanks to their sticky coating.
 Shortly thereafter, the seed begins a six-step process allowing them to penetrate the branch, set up shop and produce shoots and leaves.

-Mistletoe is a keystone species, meaning that it impacts the surrounding habitat more than you’d normally expect, given its relatively low abundance.
+Mistletoes are keystone species, meaning that they impact the surrounding habitat more than you’d normally expect, given their relatively low abundance.

 Other important keystone species include:

 - Large predators, such as alligators, mountain lions and tiger sharks.

 - Animals that alter the habitat in significant ways, such as gopher tortoises, beavers and prairie dogs.